 The Security Classification Guide (SCG) is part of the Program Protection Plan (PPP).
-It details how information will be classified and marked on an acquisition program.
+It details how the information will be classified and marked on an acquisition program.
 It’s the written record of an original classification decision or series of decisions regarding a system, plan, program, or project.
 The SCG addresses each Critical Program Information (CPI), as well as other relevant information requiring protection, including export-controlled information and sensitive but unclassified information.
-The Program Manager (PM) must develop a SCG in accordance with DoD Manual 5200.01.
+The Program Manager (PM) must develop an SCG in accordance with DoD Manual 5200.01.

 - Originally: Original classification occurs when information is developed that intrinsically meets the criteria for classification under Executive Order 12958.
 Such classification cannot reasonably be derived from a previous classification decision still in force involving in substance, the same or closely related information.

 - Derivative: Information under review is already known to be classified

 All personnel of the Department of Defense are personally and individually responsible for properly protecting classified information and unclassified information under their custody and control.
 All officials within the Department of Defense who hold command, management, or supervisory positions have specific, non-delegable responsibility for the quality and effectiveness of implementation and management of the information security program within their areas of responsibility.

 - Defense Acquisition Guidebook (DAG) Chapter 9

 - DoD Manual 5200.01 “Volume 1 DoD Information Security program Overview, Classification and Declassification”

 - DoD Manual 5200.45 “Instructions for Developing Security Classification Guides”